About the webinar

 - How photogrammetry software can complement traditional surveying methods, plus alternatives to drone mapping.

 - How accurate 3D models and site recreations can be applied in a public safety context.

-- Plus actionable tips and a live Q&A.
+- Plus actionable tips and Q&A.